mozilla-ai/speech-to-text-finetune/README.md

 ### Suggested flow for this repository

+**_Note_**: A HF account is required if you are planning on using the Common Voice dataset for finetuning, or using the text data from Common Voice to make your own STT dataset.

 1. Use a virtual environment and install dependencies: `pip install -e .` & [ffmpeg](https://ffmpeg.org) e.g. for Ubuntu: `sudo apt install ffmpeg`, for Mac: `brew install ffmpeg`
 2. Try existing transcription HF models on your own language & voice locally: `python demo/transcribe_app.py`
-3. If you are not happy with the results, you can finetune a model with data of your language from Common Voice
+3. If you are not happy with the results, you can finetune a model with data of your language from Common Voice.
+   1. Go to the HF [Common Voice dataset repo](https://huggingface.co/datasets/mozilla-foundation/common_voice_17_0) and request access.
+It should be approved automatically if you are logged in.
+   2. In your local machine, run the command `huggingface-cli login` and follow the instructions to login to your account.
-   1. Configure `config.yaml` with the model, Common Voice dataset id from HF and hyperparameters of your choice.
+   3. Configure `config.yaml` with the model, Common Voice dataset id from HF and hyperparameters of your choice.
-   2. Finetune a model: `python src/speech_to_text_finetune/finetune_whisper.py`
+   4. Finetune a model: `python src/speech_to_text_finetune/finetune_whisper.py`
 4. Try again the transcription app with your newly finetuned model.
 5. If the results are still not satisfactory, create your own Speech-to-Text dataset and model.
    1. Create a dataset: `python demo/make_local_dataset_app.py`